IRS Pay for Your Tax Attorney

 Not surprisingly, attorney fees and related costs are often the largest expense associated with resolving IRS disputes.

 Luckily, the courts can order the IRS to pay attorney fees and costs in some cases.

-Attorneys fees can be awarded even though the matter was resolved at the administrative level without the need for litigation.
+Attorneys’ fees can be awarded even though the matter was resolved at the administrative level without the need for litigation in the U.S. Tax Court or other courts.
 Costs can be awarded from the earliest of the date of the (1) decision of Appeals, (2) notice of deficiency, or (3) first letter of proposed deficiency that allows the taxpayer an opportunity for review by Appeals.
 Litigation costs can also be awarded.